twolfson/twolfson.com-scripts/docs/provisioning-a-server.md

 # If there's an old server you're transferring from,
 # rename it to: digital-twolfson.com-old
+# DEV: We recommend a timestamp comment as well, for clarity on age
 ```

 5. SSH into our server as `root` user to set up `ubuntu` one